pagkly/Zed/Investopedia3/Dividend Payout Ratio Definition.md

 ## What the Dividend Payout Ratio Tells You

-Several considerations go into interpreting the dividend payout ratio, most importantly the company's level of [maturity](https://www.investopedia.com/terms/m/maturity.asp).
-A new, growth-oriented company that aims to expand, develop new products, and move into new markets would be expected to reinvest most or all of its earnings and could be forgiven for having a [low or even zero payout ratio](https://www.investopedia.com/ask/answers/05/irrvsnpvcapitalbudgeting.asp).
+Several considerations go into interpreting the dividend payout ratio, most importantly the company's level of [[maturity]](https://www.investopedia.com/terms/m/maturity.asp).
+A new, growth-oriented company that aims to expand, develop new products, and move into new markets would be expected to reinvest most or all of its earnings and could be forgiven for having a [[low or even zero payout ratio]](https://www.investopedia.com/ask/answers/05/irrvsnpvcapitalbudgeting.asp).
 The payout ratio is 0% for companies that do not pay dividends and is 100% for companies that pay out their entire net income as dividends.

-On the other hand, an older, established company that returns a pittance to shareholders would test investors' patience and could tempt [activists](https://www.investopedia.com/terms/s/shareholderactivist.asp) to intervene.
+On the other hand, an older, established company that returns a pittance to shareholders would test investors' patience and could tempt [[activists]](https://www.investopedia.com/terms/s/shareholderactivist.asp) to intervene.
 In 2012 and after nearly twenty years since its last paid dividend, Apple ([AAPL](https://www.investopedia.com/markets/quote?tvwidgetsymbol=aapl)) began to pay a dividend when the new CEO felt the company's enormous cash flow made a 0% payout ratio difficult to justify.1 2 Since it implies that a company has moved past its initial growth stage, a high payout ratio means share prices are unlikely to appreciate rapidly.

 ## Dividend Sustainability